Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 organism on a given date, knowing that it can become obsolete, at least in part, the very next week.
 They contain such information as RefSeq, GenBank, or UniGene IDs which represent provisional transcripts.
-These are a work in progress and constantly being updated and modified based on public submissions.
+These are a work in progress and are constantly being updated and modified based on public submissions.
-_Bioconductor_ updates these packages every 6 months at realse time.
+_Bioconductor_ updates these packages every 6 months at release time.
 The `AnnotationForge` package offers functions to build your own `OrgDb` (or other package) if you want something more current.

+The `OrganismDb` packages contain a combination of build-specific and non-build-specific packages, which may not be correct for your use case.
+However, it is simple to switch the `TxDb` package for a more appropriate version, using the `TxDb<-` function.

 ### Common tasks

+Before considering particular tasks, we should first cover the question of how to determine what input (`keys`) and output (`columns`) are available for a particular annotation package.
+The `keytypes` function will return all types of annotation that can be used as input.
+As an example, let's use the `org.Hs.eg.db` package.

+	> library(org.Hs.eg.db)
+	> keytypes(org.Hs.eg.db)
+	[1] "ACCNUM"       "ALIAS"        "ENSEMBL"      "ENSEMBLPROT"  "ENSEMBLTRANS"
+	[6] "ENTREZID"     "ENZYME"       "EVIDENCE"     "EVIDENCEALL"  "GENENAME"
+	[11] "GO"           "GOALL"        "IPI"          "MAP"          "OMIM"
+	[16] "ONTOLOGY"     "ONTOLOGYALL"  "PATH"         "PFAM"         "PMID"
+	[21] "PROSITE"      "REFSEQ"       "SYMBOL"       "UCSCKG"       "UNIGENE"
+	[26] "UNIPROT"

+We can list all the available `keys` for a given `keytype` using the `keys` function.

+	> head(keys(org.Hs.eg.db))
+	[1] "1"  "2"  "3"  "9"  "10" "11"

+	> head(keys(org.Hs.eg.db, "ENSEMBLPROT"))
+	[1] "ENSP00000263100" "ENSP00000470909" "ENSP00000323929" "ENSP00000438599"
+	[5] "ENSP00000445717" "ENSP00000385710"

+And we can get all the available `columns`, or annotation data that we can map our `keys` to.

+	> columns(org.Hs.eg.db)
+	[1] "ACCNUM"       "ALIAS"        "ENSEMBL"      "ENSEMBLPROT"  "ENSEMBLTRANS"
+	[6] "ENTREZID"     "ENZYME"       "EVIDENCE"     "EVIDENCEALL"  "GENENAME"
+	[11] "GO"           "GOALL"        "IPI"          "MAP"          "OMIM"
+	[16] "ONTOLOGY"     "ONTOLOGYALL"  "PATH"         "PFAM"         "PMID"
+	[21] "PROSITE"      "REFSEQ"       "SYMBOL"       "UCSCKG"       "UNIGENE"
+	[26] "UNIPROT"

 #### Map manufacturer IDs to gene symbol